wely/DevCamp/HOL/dotnet/01-developer-environment/README.md

     A new browser tab will open.

     >
-    > If the page looks like the above below, this means the API was automatically deployed from GitHub, and you can skip the rest of this exercise.
+    > If the page looks like the image displayed below, this means the API was automatically deployed from GitHub, and you can skip the rest of this exercise.
     >

     ![image](./media/2016-11-14_12-10-59.gif)